GeoscienceAustralia/anuga_core/docs/source/installation.rst

     pip install gdal==3.0.4

-Now we complete the installation of `anuga` simply by:
+Now we complete the installation of ANUGA simply by:

 .. code-block:: bash